IBM/universal-connectors/input-plugin/logstash-input-adabas/README.md

 3. Clone this repository
 4. Set the property variable **LOGSTASH_CORE_PATH**.
 This could be done in gradle.properties file
-5. Assemble plugin with the command `./gradlew assemble gem`
+5. Assemble plug-in with the command `./gradlew assemble gem`

 After that successful build a file **logstash-input-adabas_auditing_input-<version>-java.gem** is created in the root directory of the project.

 See also [How to write a Java input plugin](https://www.elastic.co/guide/en/logstash/current/java-input-plugin.html).

-## Install Plugin
+## Install Plug-in

-To install the plugin use the command
+To install the plug-in use the command

 ```
 logstash-plugin install --no-verify --local <full-path>/logstash-input-adabas_auditing_input-<version>-java.gem